tom-lord/temp/_posts/2015-3-19-Reverse-Engineering-Regular-Expressions.md

     /(a|b)\1/.random_example

-You cannot possibly know whether the "\1" is meant to be an "a" or a "b", until after the capture group's "partial example" is chosen!
+You cannot possibly know whether the `\1` is meant to be an `"a"` or a `"b"`, until after the capture group's "partial example" is chosen!

 The solution?
 We cheat, and use a place-holder - then substitute the correct pattern back in later!